opengeospatial/ogcapi-records/proposals/facets/README.md

 # OGC API - Records - Facets

-This folder contains the content for the standard extension OGC API - Records - Term Facets.
+This folder contains the content for the standard extension OGC API - Records - Facets.

 # Overview